mhingston/tedious-wrapper/README.md

  * `parameters` {Array[]} An array of arrays containing the the [parameter definitions](http://tediousjs.github.io/tedious/api-request.html#function_addParameter).
  * `options` {Object} A object containing the below properties.
    * callProcedure {Boolean} Use [callProcedure](http://tediousjs.github.io/tedious/api-connection.html#function_callProcedure).
    * transformers {Object[]} An array of objects as below.
 This is used for defining rules for transforming raw values into other representations as required, e.g. formatting date objects as strings.
-If you define multiple rules that affect the same column(s) only the first rule will be processed.

    ```javascript
    {